learn-co-curriculum/phase-3-variable-scope/README.md

 What do we expect to be outputted to the terminal?

 In this case, the above method invocation would `puts` out `Hello, Sophie` to the terminal.
 It is true that we are setting a variable, `name`, equal to `"Joe"` in this code snippet.
-But, we are not using *that* variable anywhere else in our code.
+But we are not using *that* variable anywhere else in our code.
 The `name` argument of the `#greeting` method is just a placeholder.
-It means: when we call the `#greeting` method with an argument of, say, for example, `"Sophie"`, set the variable `name` *inside of the method* equal to that string.
+It means: when we call the `#greeting` method with an argument of, say, for example, `"Sophie"`, set the variable `name` *inside of the method* equal to that string argument.

 The `name` variable inside of the `#greeting` method is different from the `name` variable that we set equal to `"Joe"` outside of the method.
-The `#greeting` method has it's own scope and variables inside of it don't know about variables outside of it and vice versa.
+The `#greeting` method has its own scope, and variables inside of it don't know about variables outside of it and vice versa.

 ## Method Scope in Ruby